wenghengcong/BeeFun-Pro/Coderpursue/Pods/SwiftDate/README.md

 Are you searching for an old (unsupported) SwiftDate version?
 Check out:
-* Swift 3.0: The latest version compatible is 4.0.13
 * [Swift 2.3 Branch](https://github.com/malcommac/SwiftDate/tree/feature/swift_23)
-* Swift 2.2: The latest version compatible is 3.0.8
+* Swift 2.2: Use version 3.0.8 in CocoaPods

 ## Credits & License